Hobart Bus Mall Upgrade

 - Stop J will operate as normal.

-The City will continue the works after 3 September 2019 to prepare for the installation of the new bus shelters, however there will be minimal impact on bus operations during this period – more information will be provided at that time.
+The City will continue the works after 13 September 2019 to finish the installation of the new bus shelters, however there will be minimal impact on bus operations during this period.

 Stage 1 of the project was completed in August 2018.
 The works involved straightening the existing sawtooth kerbline on the post office side of the bus mall (between Collins and Macquarie streets) and placing asphalt behind the kerb.